St Andrew's Presbyterian Church, Manly

 The foundation stone for the church was laid in 1889.
 Designed by Sir John Sulman, the church is recognized as being one of the best examples of the Romanesque building style in Australia.
-It was later renovated under government grant in 1960 to include a school building addition in the rear of the property.
+The church was never completed due to a lack of funds.
+In 1960 using funds raised by the parishioners and a Government Grant work commenced on completing the church.
+A temporary north facing wall was removed and the church was completed by adding a new pulpit, altar, choir loft and vestry.